-It seems that every year or so, somewhere in the country there are dire warnings about an outbreak of leptospirosis in dogs.
+It seems that every year or so, somewhere in the country there are dire warnings about an outbreak of leptospirosis.
 This year it’s Chicago’s turn, with TV news stations warning that “your dog could die just from sniffing.”
 Sniffing rat urine, they mean.

 The warnings about lepto are especially dire because it’s a zoonotic disease, meaning it can infect humans too.